Qiskit/RFCs/0022-circuit-block.md

 ### Serialisation and deserialisation of annotations

+> ![NOTE]
+>
+> This RFC doesn't propose a final interface for QPY, just describes the principles of how this will be done.
+> The rest of that design can be a follow-up discussion in Qiskit core.
+> There is a rough preference from the RFC authors to use a model based on the `kwargs` extensions.

 If we allow arbitrary annotations, we reasonably need some way of constructing / deconstructing these, without sending arbitrary code to be executed over the wire - that would be a huge security hole.
 This is the problem that QPY solves for circuits.
 The general principle is that we can rely on reconstruction on the far side of a network boundary, if the receiver only runs code that it chose to install ahead of time.